Research

 I’m interested in the historical and material conditions of literary production, mediation, and reception; the theory and practice of textual editing in print and digital formats; enumerative bibliography and publishing histories; and the cultural and institutional processes of canon formation.

 I am the founder and coordinating editor (with Janelle Jenstad, James Mardock, and Sarah Neville) of Digital Renaissance Editions, which publishes open-access critical editions of Renaissance drama and literature using LEMDO, a platform for developing Endings-compliant, TEI-XML editions.
-I contributed to Joost Daalder’s editions of The Honest Whore, Part One and Part Two for Digital Renaissance Editions and am currently editing Fair Em (with Kevin Quarmby) for Digital Renaissance Editions and Hyde Park (with Mark Houlahan) for the Oxford Complete Works of James Shirley.
+I contributed to Joost Daalder’s editions of The Honest Whore, Part One and Part Two for Digital Renaissance Editions and am currently editing Fair Em for Digital Renaissance Editions, Hyde Park (with Mark Houlahan) for the Oxford Complete Works of James Shirley, and Q1 Othello (with Rory Loughnane) for The New Oxford Shakespeare: Complete Alternative Versions.

 Computational Studies and Authorship Attribution